 It is said that garlic can help manage blood glucose.
 In fact, it is shown that the intake of garlic has the potential to lower fasting blood sugar.
 Fasting blood sugar is our blood glucose level when we haven’t eaten.

 Also, according to some studies, onions might also have positive effects when it comes to our blood glucose levels.

 Garlic doesn’t have any glycemic index ranking.
 It is like that since garlic doesn’t contain any carbs and that means that it won’t increase our blood glucose.

 It is said that a diet abundant in fiber can lower cholesterol, control blood glucose, and prevent constipation.
 For this oats are ideal since they are abundant in soluble fiber.

 In fact, the fiber present in foods is actually digested differently in comparison to other carbs, it doesn’t need insulin, and it passes through the digestive tract intact.
 Fiber can make us feel full without having any impact on our blood glucose.

-Kale is abundant in vitamin A, vitamin E, vitamin C and fiber.
+Kale is abundant in vitamin A, vitamin E, vitamin C, and fiber.
 All of which help stabilize the blood sugar.
-We can add kale in salads.
+We can add kale to salads.